MicrosoftDocs/azure-docs/articles/site-recovery/exclude-disks-replication.md

 #### Disks after failover

-After failover the Azure VM has these disks.
+After failover the Azure VM has the disks summarized in the table.

 **Disk name** | **Guest operating system disk#** | **Drive letter** | **Data type on the disk**
 --- | --- | --- | ---